-Traditionally, the dish is made with one cup each of three liquids – rice wine, soy sauce and sesame oil.
+Traditionally, 3 bei ji is made with one cup each of three liquids – soy sauce, rice wine, and sesame oil.
 Then chicken pieces are added and braised with the liquids in a clay pot.
-In the modern adaptation of cooking this dish, you don’t have to use exactly 1 cup of each liquid, and the addition of basil, garlic, ginger, and chili bring more flavor to the dish.
+In the modern adaptation of 3 cup chicken recipe, you don’t have to use exactly one cup of each liquid, and the addition of basil, garlic, ginger, and chili bring more flavor to the dish.

-- Chicken – Bone-in chicken is more suitable than boneless for making San Bei Ji.
+- Chicken – Bone-in chicken is more suitable than boneless for making san bei ji recipe.
 It brings a deeper flavor to the dish since you will simmer and coat the chicken in the sauce.
 For those of you shopping in U.S. grocery stores, I recommend what are often labelled “chicken party wings.”
 You can use bone-in chicken thighs or drumsticks instead, but I found this dish is better with party wings since they will cook quicker and taste better with the glaze-like sauce.

 - Thai basil – Fresh Thai basil delivers a slightly different fragrance and taste than the common sweet Italian basil.
 You can tell the difference by the color of the stem.
 Thai basil has a dark purple hue on the stem and has a peppery taste and almost licorice-like fragrance on the leaves when you smell them.
 Most Asian grocery stores carry fresh Thai basil and luckily, it is inexpensive.
 You can use Italian basil if you can’t find Thai basil.

 - Dark Soy Sauce – It’s commonly used in Chinese cuisine to add color and flavor to the dish.
 It has a thicker consistency and richer taste than regular soy sauce, but you can use regular soy sauce if you have to.